hystax/optscale/README.md

 Hystax drives FinOps & MLOps methodology and has crafted a community of FinOps-related people.
 The community discusses FinOps & MLOps best practices, our experts offer users how-tos and technical recommendations, and provide ongoing details and updates regarding the open-source OptScale solution.

-You can check it out on [FinOps and MLOps in practice website](https://finopsinpractice.org/?utm_source=github&utm_medium=readme)
+You can check it out on [FinOps and MLOps in practice website](https://finopsinpractice.org/)

 ## Contacts

-Feel free to reach us with questions, feedback or ideas at info@hystax.com.
+Feel free to reach out to us with questions, feedback, or ideas at info@hystax.com.
 You can check out the latest news from Hystax at:

 - [LinkedIn](https://www.linkedin.com/company/hystax)